 Have big goals but not a lot of time?
 Rise Nation could be the answer.
 Thirty minutes is all you need to work the whole body, thanks to celebrity trainer Jason Walsh (Emma Stone, Emily Blunt, and Jessica Biel are walking advertisements of his work) who devised this class on a Versaclimber, which burns upwards of 600 calories per session.
 Essentially, the machine plays off the body's natural inclination to climb (which is just crawling vertically, if you think about it) and adds different levels, speeds, and intensity to the mix.
 Burning abs are basically guaranteed.

 Are you ready for The MADness?
 It may sound scary, but the single class offered at MADabolic—which boasts 14 domestic locations as well as studios in Ontario, Canada—is for the ambitious bride seeking serious change.
 The interval-based strength and endurance program is designed to deliver intensity and lasting results.
 Each session addresses five things: primal athleticism, power, strength and stability, rotational force, and cardiovascular stamina.
 Kettlebells, medicine balls, boxing, animalistic crawling (!), and rowing are just a few of the possibilities day-to-day.
 Talk about beast mode!

-Are you a stressed-out bride-to-be looking for some good and chilled out vibes?
+Are you a stressed-out bride-to-be looking for some good and chilled-out vibes?
 As Janelle Monáe says, "Baby, bend over.
 Let yo booty do that yoga!"
 Y7 Studio—which originated in Brooklyn and now also has homes in Manhattan, Silver Lake, and River North—delivers hot, hip-hop-inspired yoga classes.
-The sweaty sessions are heated (to 80 or 90 degrees) with infrared technology that helps detoxify your internal organs and skin and follow a Vinyasa flow involving lots of chaturanga to help build a strong core and Michelle Obama-worthy guns.
+The sweaty sessions are heated (to 80 or 90 degrees) with infrared technology that purportedly helps detoxify your internal organs and skin and follow a Vinyasa flow involving lots of chaturanga to help build a strong core and Michelle Obama-worthy guns.
 Meanwhile, a playlist of The Weeknd, Beyoncé, and Drake keeps things bouncin' in the best way.